 The Airlie Island Ctenotus occurs in Airlie Island Nature Reserve.

-On the mainland, the Airlie Island Ctenotus generally inhabits samphire shrubland in the intertidal zone along mangrove (Grey Mangrove (Avicennia marina) with occasional Red Mangrove (Rhizophora stylosa)) margins, however, subtle differences in vegetation/topography exist among sites where the species has been recorded (Biologic 2012).
+On the mainland, the Airlie Island Ctenotus generally inhabits the landward fringe of salt marsh communities in samphire shrubland or marine couch grassland (Maryan et al. 2013) in the intertidal zone along mangrove (Grey Mangrove (Avicennia marina) with occasional Red Mangrove (Rhizophora stylosa)) margins, however, subtle differences in vegetation/topography exist among sites where the species has been recorded (Biologic 2012).

 During one study, all records in samphire sites were recorded close to tidal creeks but not in samphire adjacent to large river mouths, on sand dunes or in hummock grasslands (Biologic 2012).
 During the study, one record was made in mangrove (Avicennia spp.) and all sites contained nearby crab holes (Biologic 2012).
 Individuals were often sighted on low sandy rises in the form of densely vegetated small islands, amongst tidal flats.
 The infrequent inundation of these rises may explain their densely vegetated cover.
 These rises also varied in size and shape but were generally round (Biologic 2012).